Garth Brooks rumoured for Croke Park dates in 2022

 The station's sources say that planning is 'at an advanced stage' for three dates, with options for two more dates on a second weekend, depending on sales.

+The issues caused the singer to ultimately withdraw from his bookings, leaving hundreds of thousands of fans from all over the island disappointed, and the city's businesses out of potential pocket to the tune of millions.

-It was an extended political headache, going as far as Brooks asking then-Taoiseach Enda Kenny to intervene in local planning and licencing laws as a matter of urgency, and insisting on five shows on threat of cancellation after the initial three gigs planned had sold out, while the matter was discussed at Leader's Questions in the Dáil, raised by then-Fianna Fáil TD Timmy Dooley.
+It was an extended political headache, going as far as Brooks asking then-Taoiseach Enda Kenny to intervene in local planning and licencing laws as a matter of urgency, while the matter was discussed at Leader's Questions in the Dáil, raised by then-Fianna Fáil TD Timmy Dooley.

 Rumours of Irish 2022 dates for thesinger follow several US stadium gig cancellations this year, in the wake of fresh Covid-19 outbreaks in major live-event markets.